 Are Self Driving Cars Safer Than Humans?

 Tesla says that Autopilot is in a public beta test, meaning that the feature is still experimental and users are helping catch any bugs or other problems.
 The driver is supposed to have their hands on the steering wheel at all times, ready to take control of the car if need be.
 If the system detects that a driver doesn’t have their hands on the wheel, it’ll beep and show multiple warnings, and eventually stop the car.
 Having an alert driver is really important because there are a lot of conditions where Autopilot can’t work safely.
-For example, the car’s camera might not be able to see the lane markings on the road if it is snowing.
-Even driving up a hill can block the camera’s view.
-In those cases, where the computer realizes that it can’t accurately keep track of everything around it, it’ll turn Autopilot off and tell the driver to take control of the car.
-Other times, the computer just doesn’t react to sudden changes on the road the way that it should.

-Are Self Driving Cars Safe Pros and Cons?
+Are Self Driving Cars Safe, Pros and Cons?

 Computers do have advantages over humans when it comes to this stuff: they can constantly monitor every direction without getting distracted or tired, and their response times can be much faster than our reflexes.